mikarosek5/Numbers_Light/README.md

 Recruitment task given by recruitment team.

-I had to create Android application which cosume json data from REST API endpoint, and display it to the user as list screen and details screen.
+I had to create Android application which consume json data from REST API endpoint, and display it to the user as list screen and details screen.